Azure/terraform-azurerm-avm-res-app-managedenvironment/README.md

 Things to do:

-1. Set up a GitHub repo environment called `test`.
+1. Set up a GitHub repo environment called `test`.s
 1. Configure environment protection rule to ensure that approval is required before deploying to this environment.
 1. Create a user-assigned managed identity in your test subscription.
 1. Create a role assignment for the managed identity on your test subscription, use the minimum required role.